 When Is the Deadline to Set Up a Solo 401k?

-If you wish to set up a Solo 401k plan for the 2024 tax year, you generally must establish a plan by the last day of the year (December 31, 2024).
+If you wish to set up a Solo 401k plan for the 2025 tax year, you generally must establish the plan by December 31, 2025.
 Since the deadline falls during the holiday season, it’s best to complete the setup a few days earlier to avoid any last-minute issues.
 The same rule typically applies for future years, including 2025 — December 31 is the key deadline to keep in mind.

 📌 Set up a plan with Carry in a few clicks, or compare the best Solo 401k plan providers here.